JayAli845/se_project_spots/README.md

 **Description**

 This project is made so all the elements are displayed correctly on popular screen sizes.
-Showing the different pieces and transtitions working across various scrren sizes.
+Showing the different pieces and transtitions working across various screen sizes.
 Technologies used range from flexbox, transitions, image importing.

 **Figma**